frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 - Does not modify any of the QUIC's transport properties and does not conflict with the goals of any ongoing work on QUIC extensions (e.g., MPQUIC).
 - Does not impact QUIC's security.
+- Does not modify encryption/decryption implementations such that compatibility with existing crypto backends are preserved.

 # Conventions and Definitions